Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wvvaIdmUTT0.md

 # [January 12th, 2021 Livestream](../2021-01-12.md)
 ## Q&A: Why no partner with Twitch?
 https://www.youtube.com/watch?v=wvvaIdmUTT0
-This question was possibly duplicated with a more recent answer: [September 21st, 2021 Livestream Q&A: Why are you guys not affiliate?](./yt-wSymvPiav-k.md) [https://www.youtube.com/watch?v=wSymvPiav-k](https://www.youtube.com/watch?v=wSymvPiav-k)
+This question was possibly duplicated with a more recent answer: July 12th, 2022 Livestream Q&A: Why are you not Twitch Affiliate? [https://www.youtube.com/watch?v=R7pZBW9DpnU](https://www.youtube.com/watch?v=R7pZBW9DpnU)

 ### Topics